jaycodev/bookstudio-api/CONTRIBUTING.md

 1. Navigate to your fork on GitHub
 2. Click "Compare & pull request" button for your branch
-3. Ensure the base repository is `jason-vila/bookstudio` and the base branch is `develop`
+3. Ensure the base repository is `jason-vila/bookstudio` and the base branch is `main`
 4. Fill in the PR template with details about your changes
 5. Click "Create pull request"